rubyforgood/human-essentials/CONTRIBUTING.md

 #### Guidelines
 - Prefer request tests over system tests (which run much slower) unless you need to test Javascript or other interactivity
 - When creating factories, in each RSpec test, hard code all values that you check with a RSpec matcher.
 Don't check FactoryBot default values.
 See [#4217](https://github.com/rubyforgood/human-essentials/issues/4217) for why.
-- Write tests to pass with Event Sourcing turned both on and off, see the [Event Sourcing wiki page](https://github.com/rubyforgood/human-essentials/wiki/Event-Sourcing).
 - Keep individual tests tightly scoped, only test the endpoint that you want to test.
 E.g. create inventory directly using `TestInventory` rather than using an additional endpoint.
 - You probably don't need to write new tests when simple re-stylings are done (ie. the page may look slightly different but the Test suite is unaffected by those changes).